-1 From the Greek hyper, over, metron, measure, and ops, the eye.
+1 From the Greek hyper, over, metron. measure, and ops, the eye.

-myopia, on the contrary, we are told that the eye actually goes out of its way to produce the condition, or to make an existing condition worse.
-In other words, the so-called ciliary muscle, believed to control the shape of the lens, is credited with a capacity for getting into a more or less continuous state of contraction, thus keeping the lens continuously in a state of convexity which, according to the theory, it ought to assume only for vision at the near-point.
-These curious performances may seem unnatural to the lay mind; but ophthalmologists believe the tendency to indulge in them to be so ingrained in the constitution of the organ of vision that, in the fitting of glasses, it is customary to instill atropine-the "drops" with which everyone who has ever visited an oculist is familiar-into the eye, for the purpose of paralyzing the ciliary muscle and thus, by preventing any change of curvature in the lens, bringing out latent hypermetropia and getting rid of apparent myopia.
+contrary, we are told that the eye actually goes out of its way to produce the condition, or to make an existing condition worse.
+In other words, the so-called "ciliary muscle," believed to control the shape of the lens, is credited with a capacity for getting into a more or less continuous state of contraction, thus keeping the lens continuously in a state of convexity which, according Introductory to the theory, it ought to assume only for vision at the near-point.
+These curious performances may seem unnatural to the lay mind; but ophthalmologists believe the tendency to indulge in them to be so ingrained in the constitution of the organ of vision that, in the fitting of glasses, it is customary to instill atropine-the "drops with which everyone who has ever visited an oculist 15 familiar-into the eye, for the purpose of paralyzing the ciliary muscle and thus, by preventing any change of curvature in the lens, bringing out "latent hypermetropia" and getting rid of "apparent myopia."